solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

   </figcaption>
 </figure>

 Here we can see the structure of the complete network again.
-We have seen how the different parts of the network are put together to achieve smooth surfaces, the ability model fine detials, grant a locally even distribution of points and preserve input structure.
+We have seen how the morphing-based decoder produces a coarse point cloud with smooth surfaces using surface elements monitored by the exansion loss.
+The corase shape is then merged with the input shape to preserve existing input structures and sampled through MDS to recover the uniform density of points, followed by a residual network which models fine details of the object.
+The final output is then evaluated using EMD which warrants a locally even distribution of points.

 # Experiments